Suicide

 NHS England

-Concerns summary The electronic patient system (SystmOne) lacks an automated flag for prisoners who are not medication compliant, leading to delayed identification and referral.
+Concerns summary (AI summary) The electronic patient system (SystmOne) lacks an automated flag for prisoners who are not medication compliant, leading to delayed identification and referral.
 The manual workaround is inefficient and poses significant risks.

 Madeleine Savory